:

 Resources Blog Five ways to improve your code quality

-Five ways to improve your code quality
+Five coding best practices to improve code quality

 How to define code quality

 Quality code does what it's intended to do.
 Excellent code quality follows a consistent style, is easy to understand, is well documented, and can be tested.
-As noted in the course, there are five pillars that support the software development life cycle (SDLC): Readability, Performance, Maintainability, Reliability/Resiliency, and Security.
+As noted in the course, there are five pillars that support the software development life cycle (SDLC): Readability, performance, maintainability, reliability/resiliency, and security.
 By focusing on the development of each pillar, you can increase the entire quality and health of your software supply chain.

 Tip 1: Create and enforce a consistent coding style